 Rub You The Right Way

-I did a healthy amount of research on Andorra before my trip—more research than I usually do—and found what looked like two extremely awesome things to do in a country that my fellow travelers had warned me of being boring.
+I did a healthy amount of research on Andorra before my trip—more research than I usually do—and found what looked like two extremely awesome things to do in a country that my fellow travelers had warned me of being a boring place.
 If I hadn’t done the recon, I would’ve missed Europe’s biggest spa: Caldea.
 The moment I discovered this “Jacuzzi park” on YouTube, I knew I had to visit.
-Caldea is a multi-level spa featuring dozens of warm and bubbling pools inside and outside and a variety of spa services to choose from.
+Caldea is a multi-level spa featuring dozens of warm, bubbling pools inside and outside and a variety of spa services to choose from.
 The place is absolutely huge; like a giant waterpark, but without the slides.
 I’d booked a 5:15PM massage and admission to the adults-only Inúu section.
 I was a little late, finally reaching the spa desk after 5:30, but there were no problems at check-in and soon I was off to a room with Patricia.
 What happened next could quite possibly have been the greatest sixty minutes of my entire life.

 Caldea has a huge menu of massages and treatments on the menu and I had a difficult time deciding which one I should select.
 I ended up pre-booking the Geothermal Massage about a week before my trip and let me tell you, I chose correct.
 As a fan of massages, I can say I have never felt anything in my life like this, and I’m not even certain I can get close to describing it in words, but it was the closest thing to an out-of-body experience I’ve ever had.
 It was like I was put into a coma, as my brain slowed down, along with my breathing, and I fell into some sort of deep meditative state while Patricia did her magic.
-Don’t ask me what she did, but I’m convinced she may be a witch (the good kind).
+Don’t ask me exactly what she did, but I’m convinced she may be a witch (the good kind).
 The one specific thing I remember is her using cold and hot things on my body, close to one another.
+Ice hold, then trailed by hot.
 What those “things” were, I’m not sure, but if I had to guess, I think it may have been ice, followed by hot stones.
-At one point I’d fell asleep and only jarred myself awake after a loud snort (that was embarrassing.)
+At one point I’d fallen asleep and only jarred myself awake after a loud snort (that was embarrassing.)
 The massage was nothing like those of the Chinese ladies in my hometown and Patricia didn’t do anything that pained me or made me wince (Those Chinese ladies kick my ass sometimes!)
 When it was all said and done, I can say that this was the best massage of my entire life and I’d consider a trip back to Andorra just to get another treatment from Patricia again.

 RAMBLIN’ TIP: You must visit Caldea if you go to Andorra and you must try the Geothermal Massage.
 Pre-order online and request Patricia.
 You will thank me!
 More on Caldea’s Geothermal Massage HERE.